sandialabs/Bayesian-calibration-of-stochastic-agent-based-model-via-random-forest/README.md

 - `seaborn`
 - `scikit-learn`

-These can easily be installed by running `make install_python` if you have `conda` or `pip` already on your system.
-Alternatively, they can be installed with `pip` via `pip install -r requirements.txt` or with `conda/mamba` via `conda env create -f environment.yml`.

 ### R
 The code in this repository makes use of the following `R` packages:
 - `ggdist`